gagangulyani/File-Organizer/README.md

-# File Organiser
+# File Organizer

-This Python Script automatically organises files in specified path in one go.
+This Python Script automatically organizes files in specified path in one go.

 ## What you can do with it?

-- Add a shortcut in your terminal for automatically organising files
+- Add a shortcut in your terminal for automatically organizing files
 - Schedule the script to execute at a particular time every day
-- Keep your files organised..? :P
+- Keep your files organized..? :P

 ## How it Works?